hackersupreme/react-spring-parallax/README.md

 I use CSS modules to style the components in this project.
 If you are unfamiliar with CSS modules, I'd check out [their website](https://github.com/css-modules/css-modules)!
 It's a good way to localize css to the component you want to apply it to.
 It also comes bundled with Gatsby.js.

-If you don't want to read into the documentation, it is pretty simple to understand.
+If you don't want to read into the documentation, it's pretty simple to understand.

 I define css classes and their styles in a `filename.module.css` file and import that file into the file my React component is defined in.
 When you import the `filename.module.css` file those styles are represented as an object.